RobTillaart/SRF05/README.md

 ## Description

-The library allows to adjust to the speed of sound.
+The library allows to adjust to the speed of sound (sos).
 Reasons to use a different value are temperature, humidity, type of gas, composition etc.

-Default value for the speed of sound is set to 343 m/s. (~20°C)
+Default value for the speed of sound is set to 340 m/s. (~15°C)

 #### Effect temperature and humidity